Credit Cards: Friend or Foe?

 - Secured Credit Cards – the first type of credit card many people get, as these cards are typically for people with no credit score or a low credit score.
 Secured credit cards typically require a security deposit which serves as the card holder’s credit limit.

 - Balance Transfer Credit Cards – there are many credit cards which occasionally provide Balance Transfer Offers.
-Balance Transfer Options are presented to users at the signing of the credit card, and at key points, within the credit card user’s lifecycle with the credit card.
+Balance Transfer Options are presented to users at the signing of the credit card.
+At times, you may receive balance transfers throughout your time with your credit card.
 A balance transfer is, as its name implies, a transfer of a balance/debt from one credit card or credit product to another.
 Balance transfers are appealing as people can access lower interest rates after completing a balance transfer.

 - Rewards Credit Cards – a very popular type of credit card which provides users with travel rewards, gas rewards, cash back rewards, or points.
-The points users earn can be used for a number of things including cash back, purchasing items through a points system, or travel.
+The points users earn can be used for a number of things.
+Points can be used for cash back, purchasing items through a points system, or travel.
 These rewards are provided to users based on pre-set criteria.
 Example: A user will receive 5 points for every $1 spent on travel expenses.

 How do I choose a credit card?